ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ## Summary
 {: #shared_ordering-summary}

-Based on your selected configuration for the virtual data center, the estimated price is instantly generated and displayed in the **Summary** pane.
+Based on your selected configuration for the virtual data center, the estimated price is instantly generated and displayed in the **Summary** panel.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 The tool is useful if you want to estimate the price of the selected {{site.data.keyword.vm-shared}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider purchasing.